 In the interest of time, and to appease my wife, I tag teamed the work with my trusted Left Coast colleague, Clive Jordan.
 The three hour time difference really worked well and ensured we could finish work without destroying our personal evening plans!

 I was an estimator in my previous life and Clive was a scheduler, so this made us shoe-ins to join the BBPB Team.
-You might know our faces from the Vico Comics, and you’ve probably seen us in the BIM for Dummies video series.
-Clive is the handsome mug from the 5D BIM for Dummies video; and I’m the better looking one from the BIM-Based Estimating for Dummies video.

 We received three concept models late Wednesday afternoon.
 And by Thursday morning we had a cost plan, schedule and 4D simulation for each concept version, a targeted comparison, and a powerpoint presentation to demonstrate to the BBPB Team.